 David J. Cord spent fifteen years in the investment industry, as salesman, administrator and hedge fund manager.
-He has been a contributor to the Helsinki Times newspaper since its foundation, reporting on business and authoring its most popular column.
-He has also written for publishers as diverse as European CEO and the Finnish Foreign Ministry.
+He has written for publishers as diverse as the Helsinki Times newspaper, European CEO and the Finnish Foreign Ministry.

 His first book, Mohamed 2.0: Disruption Manifesto, was published in 2012.
 Called ‘simply brilliant’ by Kauppalehti, it tells the story of Mohamed El-Fatatry and the rise and fall of the online social network Muxlim.

-An American by birth, David married a Finn and moved to Finland in 2005.
-He lives in Helsinki with his beautiful wife Niina and his globe-trotting dog Orion.
+An American by birth, David moved to Finland in 2005.
+He lives in Helsinki on the shore of the Baltic Sea with his water rescue dog Freyja.

 He can be reached at info at davidcord.com.